Section History

 The 2023 Conclave

-Braiden Eccleston as the fifteenth Section Chief led the first fully G3 Conclave at Camp Perkins.
+Braiden Eccleston, as the fifteenth section chief, led the first full G3 conclave at Camp Perkins.
 The conclave theme was “Carnival” and the 2023 Conclave was hosted by Wichita Lodge.
 Braiden had previously served as Section Secretary.
 Braiden remained active after his term as a OAHA Foreman and a CVC Adviser.

 The 2024 Conclave

-The 2024 Conclave will be led by the sixteenth Section Chief Christian Kilburn at Camp Constantin with Mikanawaka Lodge as the Host.
-Christian previously served as Section Secretary.
+The 2024 conclave was led by the sixteenth section chief, Christian Kilburn, at Camp Constantin with Mikanakawa Lodge as the host.
+Christian previously served as section secretary.
 In October, the Council of Chiefs met and determined the theme of “Chart the Course” for the conclave.

 Before Section SR-2/3N